Musk changes reason for visiting Wisconsin to hand out $2 million ahead of Supreme Court election

 Musk's political action committee used a nearly identical tactic before the White House election last year, offering to pay $1 million a day to voters in Wisconsin and six other battleground states who signed a petition supporting the First and Second Amendments.

-During last year's presidential race, Philadelphia's district attorney sued in an attempt to stop the payments under Pennsylvania law.
-But a judge said prosecutors failed to show the effort was an illegal lottery and allowed it to continue through Election Day.
+A judge in Pennsylvania said prosecutors failed to show the effort was an illegal lottery and allowed it to continue through Election Day.

 Musk and groups he funds have already spent more than $20 million in an effort to elect Schimel, while billionaire George Soros has given $2 million to bolster Crawford, and Democratic Illinois Gov. JB Pritzker has donated $1.5 million.